michihodges/webpack-final-touches/README.md

 # Webpack Final Touches
-The final touches to complete setting up Webpack is to add functionallity to the pre-written JavaScript code, tweak Production and implement Service Workers in order for the web app to work offline.
+The final touches to complete setting up Webpack is to add functionallity to the pre-written JavaScript code, tweak production and implement service workers in order for the web app to work offline.

 ## Functionality
 The JavaScript event code is not working when running `npm run build-dev` in the Command Line.
 The browser window should open using `localhost:8080` as the URL and the CSS styles should load after clicking OK on the alert 'I exist!'.
 This is great, but the result after entering Picard, Janeway, Kirk, Archer or Georgiou as input in the form field throws up the same alert 'I exist!' again instead of 'Welcome, Captain!' and there is no result added to the section Form Results underneath the input field.